jcraftsman/evolutionary-design-workshop/python/step-by-step-python.md

 It's up to you :wink:!

-Here are some tips that maight be useful:
+Here are some tips that might be useful:

 * Start with primitives or simple types, like strings for path variables
 * Introduce only one concept at time